EXPRESSION

-The term expression is used in Aristotelian rhetorical theory and critical theory with three quite distinct meanings.
+The term expression is used in Aristotelian rhetorical theory and critical theory with three quite different meanings.

 Homonymy Composition Accent

 Amphiboly Division Expression.
-S. Fallacy (2): Aristotle foundational list.
+S. Fallacy (2): Aristotle basic list.

 2. Pseudo-deduction

-A speech is said to be fallacious by expression when although expressed formally as a demonstration, it has no demonstrative content.
-The speech may take the form of a demonstration, if, for example the speaker introduces a high number of argumentative indicators.
-When there is no semantic connection between the connected propositions A and B, the argument “A, therefore B” is said to be fallacious due to the “form of the expression”.
+A passage is said to be fallacious by expression when although it is formally expressed as a demonstration, it has no demonstrative content.
+The speech may take the form of a demonstration, if, for example the speaker introduces a large number of argumentative indicators.
+If there is no semantic connection between the connected propositions A and B, the argument “A, therefore B” is said to be fallacious because of the “form of the expression”.
 The conclusion is drawn “although there has been no syllogistic process” (Rhet., II, 24, 1401a1; Freese, p.
 325), that is without any real argumentation.

-Such examples can sometimes be found in academic essays overloaded with argument indicators, hoping that they will end up producing an argument.
-The discourse of Pangloss, railed at by Voltaire in Candide, is of that kind:
+Such examples can sometimes be found in academic essays which are overloaded with argument indicators, in the hope that they will eventually produce an argument.
+The discourse of Pangloss, railed against by Voltaire in Candide, is of that kind:

 Some [citizens] whom they had succored, gave them as good a dinner as they could in such disastrous circumstances; true, the repast was mournful, and the company moistened their bread with tears; but Pangloss consoled them, assuring them that things could not be otherwise.
 “For,” said he, “all that is for the best.
 If there is a volcano in Lisbon it cannot be elsewhere.
 It is impossible that things should be other than they are; for everything is right.